Overview

 from http://www.mreclipse.com/

 The trick here is to reduce the exposure delay during the C's ( and during Annular Max).
 This allows more photos to be taken in a very short time.
 The tradeoff is not all cameras support it (or support it well).
-I used two cameras during development (EOS 60Da and EOS 80D).
+During Development I used two cameras (EOS 60Da and EOS 80D).
 The 60D would take 10 to 12 exposures within the 6 second C window (although with tests immediately before the release on an M1 native system I could no longer get that speed and had to go back to 1 sec).
 I could not coax the 80D to run that fast.
 It had to remain on the 1.0 second setting (OK I got it down to 0.8, but would probably run it at 1.0).
 But because this involves some risk of losing exposures the program requires you prove the camera is capable of correct operation before changing the defaults.

 Note that the defaults may even be too fast for some cameras.
 My 20D (which this program cannot support) is not able to run this fast.